 |mobilecloudpreview||mcipreview||Mobile Place User|

-Next we must Assign our user to the group.
+Next we must Assign our user to the group (again, only for accounts created prior to 4/15).
 This is done on the right hand side of this same screen, you’ll be adding an Individual User.
 You’ll need the ID created when you registered.
 If you don’t know it by hand, you can find it by clicking on the User icon at the top right of the SAP Cloud Platform Console:

 It’s time to go to the service itself, we’re almost done with the pre-configuration, so stay with me!
 To access the Fiori mobile service, click on Services > Fiori Mobile Preview (the word “Preview” is there because this is deployed in a landscape that is parallel to our production landscape).
 Then click Go to Admin Console.
 This will take you to the admin service home page, which should look something like this: